Empire

 Survey view

 Shows both units and cities, and lets you freely explore the map.
-When you pick a unit, returns to normal view, so you can give it new orders.
+When you set focus on a unit or city you own, returns to normal view, so you can give it new orders.

 Production view